owenthereal/goup/README.md

-# goup
+# Goup

-`goup` (pronounced Go Up) is a simple Go installer and version manager.
+`goup` (pronounced Go Up) is an elegant Go installer and version manager.

 It is notorious that an operating system's package manager takes time to update Go to the latest version, particularly on Linux distros.
-`goup` makes Go installation and version management easy, without tying yourself to the Go release cycle of your package manager.
+`goup` makes Go installation and version management easy.
-You can download the latest version (or any version) of Go with one command.
+You can download the latest version (or any version) of Go with one command, without tying yourself to the availability of Go in your package manager.
-Besides, `goup` does not inject junks into your shell, like other version managers: it only exports the Go bin directory to yoru PATH environment.
+Besides, `goup` does not inject junks into your shell, like other version managers: it only exports the Goup bin directory and the Go bin directory to your PATH environment.

-`goup` is written in Go and is heavily inspired by [golang/dl](https://github.com/golang/dl) & [getgo](https://github.com/golang/tools/tree/master/cmd/getgo).
+`goup` is written in Go.
+It is heavily inspired by [Rustup](https://rustup.rs/), [golang/dl](https://github.com/golang/dl) and [getgo](https://github.com/golang/tools/tree/master/cmd/getgo).

 ## How it works

-* `goup init` outputs a file (`$HOME/.go/env`) that exports goup's (`$HOME/.go/bin`) and Go's (`$HOME/.go/current/bin`) bin directory in your PATH environment variable.
+* `goup install` downloads specified version of Go to`$HOME/.go/VERSION` and symlinks it to `$HOME/.go/current`.
-* `goup update` downloads specified version of Go and symlinks downloaded version to `$HOME/.go/current`.
+* `goup show` shows the activated Go version located at `$HOME/.go/current`.
-* `goup show` shows the current installed Go version.
+* `goup init` appends Goup's bin directory (`$HOME/.go/bin`) and Go's bin directory (`$HOME/.go/current/bin`) to your PATH environment variable.

 ## Installation